phylum-dev/cli/docs/extensions/extension_manifest.md

 This is an optional key-value pair where the value is either a boolean, or an array containing the allowed executables.

+**IMPORTANT NOTE:** Granting run permission implicitly grants read permissions on the same paths because both permissions are necessary to run an executable.
+This means that using `run = true` implies `read = true`.

 ```toml
 [permissions]
 # ...